josephsl/wintenApps/readme.md

 * Announcements such as volume/brightness changes in File Explorer and app update notifications from Microsoft Store can be suppressed by turning off Report Notifications in NVDA's object presentation settings.
 * In Windows 11 22H2 and later, microphone mute toggle status (Windows+Alt+K) is announced from everywhere.

-## Calculator

-* NVDA will announce calculator display content when performing scientific mode commands such as trigonometry operations.
-This is now part of NVDA 2022.2.

 ## Cortana

 * Textual responses from Cortana are announced in most situations.